 We admit it…there is nothing easy about judging the ABA Young Birder of the Year Contest!
 We owe a debt of gratitude to those who step forward each year to help us select our contest winners.
 They spend countless volunteer hours reviewing and providing feedback on each entry.
 Their efforts truly make the contest an educational and memorable experience.

-Because of the time commitment we like to rotate judges year-to-year.
+We often have repeat entrants so we like to rotate judges year-to-year.
 If you are interested in becoming a judge, please contact Liz Deluna Gordon or any member of the ABA Staff or Board.

 Field Notebook Module

 |Matthew Halley is a scientist and historian, from southeastern Pennsylvania, who has authored numerous articles about the evolution and history of American birds and birding.
 He is best known for his research on the Nightingale-thrushes (genus Catharus), especially his discovery of cooperative breeding in the Veery (C. fuscescens), and for locating and exposing lost artifacts and manuscripts that have reshaped the public understanding of ornithological history.
 Halley lives in Philadelphia, where he is a PhD candidate at Drexel University, Research Associate at the Academy of Natural Sciences of Drexel University, and Editor of the Delaware Valley Ornithological Club (DVOC) and its journal Cassinia.|

 |Lisa A. White is Executive Editor of Nature and Field Guides at Houghton Mifflin Harcourt.
 She has edited books by many of North America’s most well-known birders and is the editor of both the Peterson and Kaufman Field Guide series.
 Lisa completed Mass Audubon’s Birder’s Certificate Program, has been a member of the ABA since 2000, and has enjoyed judging the YBY contest for many years.
 She lives in Boston with her husband, two sons, two cats, and one dog.|